This Chicken Chili Soup is perfect for a football watching party for the Big Game.

 - 1 (15-ounce) can navy beans, rinsed and drained

 - Shredded reduced-fat cheese, avocado, and red onions, optional

-- In large pot coated with nonstick cooking spray, season chicken and cook until lightly browned, 5 minutes.
+- In a large pot coated with nonstick cooking spray, season chicken and cook until lightly browned, 5 minutes.

 - Add salsa, tomatoes, broth, green chilies, oregano, and cumin.
 Bring to boil, reduce heat, and cook 15 minutes.
 Add corn and beans, cooking another 5-10 minutes until well heated and bubbly.
 Serve with condiments.